DIDAS-swiss/didas-glossary/.github/ISSUE_TEMPLATE/modify-definition.md

 ---
-name: Modification to Term
+name: Modify an existing Definition
-about: Suggest a modification to an existing term
+about: Request a modification of an existing term/definition
 title: ''
 labels: glossary, modification of term
 assignees: jonpetersathan